vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_new_rendering.md

 Lets begin by adding the new members we will need to the VulkanEngine class.

-On vk_types.h, add this structure which holds the data needed for a image.
+On vk_types.h, add this structure which holds the data needed for an image.
 We will hold a `VkImage` alongside its default `VkImageView`, then the allocation for the image memory, and last, the image size and its format, which will be useful when dealing with the image.
 We also add a `_drawExtent` that we can use to decide what size to render.

 ```cpp
 struct AllocatedImage {